View Document Text

 investment manager(s) unless otherwise directed by the client.

-In certain situations, NEPWA may suggest to qualified clients allocating a portion of a portfolio to be invested in
+In certain situations, NEPWA can suggest qualified clients allocate a portion of their portfolio to be invested in

 private real estate and alternative investment strategies.
 Because these types of investments involve certain